mikaeltradera/gitlab-ci/gilab_cicd.md

-# Section 1: Introduction to GitLab CI/CD
+# 2. Introduction to GitLab CI/CD

 ## What is GitLab CI/CD?